WebOrigami/docs/content/async-tree/jsonKeys.md

 ## Origami support for JSON Keys

-The Origami [ExplorableSiteTree](ExplorableSiteTree.html) class supports the JSON Keys protocol.
-If you ask a `ExplorableSiteTree` for its keys, it will look for a `.keys.json` file and, if it exists, parse it and return those keys.
+The Origami [ExplorableSiteMap](ExplorableSiteMap.html) class supports the JSON Keys protocol.
+If you ask a `ExplorableSiteMap` for its keys, it will look for a `.keys.json` file and, if it exists, parse it and return those keys.
 (It will strip the trailing `/` from any keys for subtrees.)

 The ori [CLI](/cli) builds on this in several ways.

-Origami's custom `explore:` protocol allow you to indicate that you want to treat a given URL as the root of an [ExplorableSiteTree](ExplorableSiteTree.html) instead of a single resource.
+Origami's custom `explore:` protocol allow you to indicate that you want to treat a given URL as the root of an [ExplorableSiteMap](ExplorableSiteMap.html) instead of a single resource.
 This lets you pass a site to any function that wants to enumerate the site's keys, such as the [`keys`](/builtins/tree/keys.html) builtin:

 ```console
 $ ori keys explore://weborigami.org/samples/greetings/